!Header Logo

 Tips

-While acupuncture has some wonderful benefits, it isn’t necessarily going to be the right course of action for all of our furry clients.
-We always treat pets on a case-by-case basis, and suggest treatment options based on each furball’s individual needs.
-If you think that your four-legged buddy could potentially benefit from acupuncture, schedule a consultation with your vet.
+While acupuncture for pets has some wonderful benefits, it isn’t necessarily the right course of action for all of our furry clients.
+We always treat pets on a case-by-case basis, suggesting treatment options based on each furball’s individual needs.
+If you think your four-legged buddy could potentially benefit from acupuncture for pets, schedule a consultation with your vet.